kalenjordan/kalenjordan.github.io/_posts/2018-12-20-all-magento-extensions-should-be-saas.md

 ---
-layout: article
 date: 2018-12-20 00:00:00
 featured_image: '/assets/img/Screen%20Shot%202018-12-20%20at%207.56.51%20PM.png'
-title: All Magento Extensions Should Be SaaS
+title: All Magento Extensions Should Be SaaS 2
 ---

 I have a theory I’ve been kicking around in the old noggin for a while, and it’s that all 3rd party Magento extensions should be SaaS apps.